Dustpan Bench Brush

-And to counteract that, woodworkers use high quality hearing protection that reduces the decibels their ears are subjected to.
-However, like most, having both a FM/AM radio and Bluetooth is a must to make the hours spent planing and sanding go by with more enjoyment.
+And to counteract that, woodworkers use high-quality hearing protection that reduces the decibels their ears are subjected to.
+However, like most, having an FM/AM radio and Bluetooth is a must to make the hours spent cutting and sanding more enjoyable.

 #6.
 High Quality Marking Pencils

 Keeping pencils sharp is a chore.
-And with woodworking a fine grained pencil tip is always breaking.
+And with woodworking, a fine-grained pencil tip is constantly breaking.

 The solution?
-A pencil system I’ve added to my shop that keeps an edge, lasts forever and replaces a lot of the random pens and pencils I’ve collected in the drawers of my benches.
+A pencil system I’ve added to my shop that keeps an edge lasts forever and replaces many of the random pens and pencils I’ve collected in the drawers of my benches.

 #7.
 Top Brand in Woodworkers Glue

-Of note, Titebond III is meant for outdoor projects but is extremely runny and hard to work with.
-Titebond I is a classic indoor wood, but most woodworkers have adopted use of Titebond II for cabinets, furniture, breadboards and more.
+Of note, Titebond III is meant for outdoor projects but could be more runny and easier to work with.
+Titebond I is a classic indoor wood, but most woodworkers have used Titebond II for cabinets, furniture, breadboards, and more.

 #8.
 Pipe Clamps Are a Sure Bet Dad Gift

-Over decades of use my dozens of pipe clamps have glued thousands of wood panels.
+Over decades, my dozens of pipe clamps have glued thousands of wood panels.
 And, yes, I said dozens of clamps.

-Why give a high quality pipe clamp?
+Why give a high-quality pipe clamp?
 Simple.
-Most woodworking projects require gluing panels and the bar clamp is the most economical and fast way to glue.
+Most woodworking projects require gluing panels; the bar clamp is the most economical and fast glue method.
 Making this dad gift sure to please (they’ll know to buy black pipe to finish the clamp).

 #9.
 Woodworking Dad Gift They Won’t Own

-Every now and then a woodworker will find the need to make precise layouts and this Incra-branded marking rule makes for a great edge guide.
+Now and then, a woodworker will find the need to make precise layouts, and this Incra-branded marking rule makes for a great edge guide.

-By allowing for precise layout lines with 1/32″ increments anything from center marking to cutting guides are quickly possible.
+By allowing for precise layout lines with 1/32″ increments, anything from center marking to cutting guides is possible.

 #10.
 Woodworkers T-Shirt

-What’s said in the garage is often best said with saws going.
+What’s said in the garage is often best told with saws going.